 As Ajaan Fuang once said, there are basically three stages to the meditation.
 One is learning how to do it.
-The second, once you've done it, is how to maintain it.
+The second, once you've done it, is: How do you maintain it?
 You don't want to just have one little flash of quiet.
-You want the quiet to stay.
-So once it's there, how do you relax around it so that it stays without your trying to grab hold of it?
+The quiet is there, so how do you relax around it so that it stays without your trying to grab hold of it?
 Remember, grabbing hold is not the way things like this are maintained.

-There was once a woman in Thailand who was meditating in the chedi on the hill at Wat Dhammasathit, and I happened to be watching her meditate.
+There was once one a woman in Thailand who was meditating in the chedi on the hill, and I happened to be watching her meditate.
 All of a sudden, she reached out as if she were trying to grab something in front of her, fell over, and then looked around to see if anybody was watching.
 She looked very embarrassed.
-Later she told me, sheepishly, that she'd had a vision of a golden tray floating in front of her, and her instinct was to grab it.
+She told me later she'd had a vision of a golden tray floating in front of her, and her instinct was to grab it.
 Of course, that destroyed the vision.

 So when you find something that's really nice, how do you maintain it?
 How do you relax around it?
 How do you give it space?
-How do you protect it without bursting the bubble?
+How do you protect it, without bursting the bubble?
 That's an important skill right there.

-If your concentration has gotten to the level where it's solid, then you're ready for Ajaan Fuang's third stage: putting your concentration to use.
-You ask can yourself, "What do I need clarified?"
+If your concentration has gotten to the level where it's solid, ask can yourself, "What do I need clarified?"
 Follow Ajaan Lee's example.
-You pose the question in your mind.
-Then you drop it and get into concentration to see if the stillness of the mind will yield an answer.
+You pose the question in your mind and then you drop it and get into concentration to see if the stillness of the mind will yield an answer.
 If the issue is related specifically to what you're doing right here, right now, you approach it differently: Experiment with your breath, your perceptions, and look at what happens as a result.
 If nothing seems to be happening and you can't figure anything out, just sit and watch for a bit.
-See what you can observe; see if you can notice anything unexpected in the body or the mind.
+See what you can observe; see if there's anything unexpected that you may notice.

-So sometimes the meditation involves experimenting, changing this and changing that to see what else gets changed.
+So sometimes the meditation involves experimenting and changing this and changing that.
 Sometimes the experiment is just sitting and watching.
 But either way, there's a purpose.
-And whether you make a formal vow about trying to figure something out in the course of the meditation, or simply pose a question in your mind and start poking around and exploring, always remember that there is a purpose for being here.
+And whether you make a formal vow about trying to figure something out in the course of the meditation, or simply pose a question in your mind and start poking around and exploring, always remember there is a purpose for being here.
 We're trying to comprehend suffering to the point where we can abandon its cause.
 The way we do that is by developing the factors of the path.
-That's the framework that gives meaning to everything we're doing.
+That's the framework for everything we're doing.
 So always try to keep that larger framework in mind.
 As for anything that gets in the way or obscures that, remember the Buddha's instructions: You try to subdue it.
 And that's how you keep on track.